sjdh/ExGettingCleaningData1/CodeBook.md

 write.csv(tidy, "human_activity_means.csv")
 ```

-# Description of the output
+# Description of the tidy dataset
-The tidy dataset human_activity_means.csv the mean values of 79 variables for 6 activities and 30 subjects.
+The tidy dataset in human_activity_means.csv contains the mean values of 79 variables for 6 activities and 30 subjects.
-This are the columns of the tiday dataset.
+This are the columns of the tiday dataset:

 ```r
  str(tidy)